sofastack/sofastack-doc/sofa-tracer/en_US/Usage_Of_RestTemplate.md

     <!-- SOFABoot version unified management -->
 </dependency>
 ```
+## Project Configuration

-Finally, add the parameters to be used by SOFATracer in the project's `application.properties` file, including `spring.application.name` that indicates the name of the current application and `logging.path` that specifies the log output directory.
+Then, add the parameters to be used by SOFATracer in the project's `application.properties` file, including `spring.application.name` that indicates the name of the current application and `logging.path` that specifies the log output directory.

 ```properties
 # Application Name